syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/Getting-Started.md

 Add input elements to create elements for file extensions.

-> Note: Add the following input elements and two button elements to give file extensions that should support uploading.
+N> Add the following input elements and two button elements to give file extensions that should support uploading.

 {% highlight html %}